kmoy1/ML_Book/Ch2/perceptron.md

 The risk function is also called the _objective function_ since we want to minimize it for our classifier.
 ```

 Part of the risk function involves individually scoring whether each data point is classified correctly or not.
-For this we use a __loss function__ $L(z, y_i) defined as (for the two-class case)
+For this we use a __loss function__ $L(z, y_i)$ defined as (for the two-class case)

 $$
 L(z, y_i) =